The Garden of Light and Darkness - Part 1

 "Because everything I touch turns to light."

-Iselin lifts and sets down a huge magic wand she had placed on a small round table.
+Randgrid lifts and sets down a large wand she had placed on a small round table.

-“We’ll see about that,” she says.
-Then she grabs the two girls’ heads at each of her sides and secretly presses them down into the depths of her lap.
-No resistance is shown, but I notice the gaze from each girl’s eyes.
+"We shall see about that," she says.
+Then she captures the two girls' heads and presses them protectively into the depths of her embrace.
+No resistance is shown, yet I feel the weight of scrutiny in each girl's gaze.

-Out there, the chaos has intensified, mainly because the older girls are near, and they’re stronger.
-The grass rustles with dance, leaps, and jumps from bare feet alone.
-Then what must happen happens: a blonde girl, turning to blow some soap bubbles, doesn’t pay attention, so she crashes into one of the other dancers.
-The result is her falling face-first into the grass, and the bubble wand rolls from her outstretched hands.
-She gets up to grab the device and shakes it accusingly.
+Around us, the chaos has intensified, mainly because the older girls are nearby and stronger.
+The grass rustles with dancing, running, and leaping from bare feet alone.
+Then the inevitable happens—a blonde girl, having turned to blow some soap bubbles, isn't paying proper attention and collides with one of the other dancers.
+The result is her face planting straight into the grass, the tube of bubble soap rolling from her outstretched hands.
+She scrambles up to grab the device and shakes it accusingly.

 "Look!
 There's almost nothing left!"

-“There’s some left,” gasps her collision partner, this one with brown hair.
+"There's some left," gasps the collision partner, the brunette.

 "No, almost nothing!"

-To demonstrate, Goldilocks turns the tube and pours out the last meager drops.
+To demonstrate, Goldilocks turns the plastic tube upside down and pours out the last meager drops.

 "Well, now there's nothing."